 Each Employee Has a Duty to Help Further His Employer’s Business

-For instance, a salesman at a solar energy company is expected to engage customers who want to purchase solar panel and enter contract with these customers on the solar company’s behalf.
+For instance, a salesman at a solar energy company is expected to engage customers who want to purchase solar panels and is expected to enter contract with those customers on the solar company’s behalf.
 The solar panel company cannot escape these contracts by claiming that its employee entered the contract on its behalf, not the company itself.
 (And the company wouldn’t want to do so since the contracts bring in desired revenue.)
 In our society, employees so commonly act as agents that such a claim would make no sense.

 As a side note, employees should be careful to act within the proper scope of the authority granted to them by their employers; otherwise, they can be subject to various liabilities.

 Employers Have a Duty (or Obligation) to Take Responsibility for Employee Conduct

 Not only is a company generally bound to contracts its employees enter, but a company is also liable for harm to third parties caused by the acts or omissions of one of its employees.
 This doctrine is called respondeat superior, and it applies as long as the employee’s acts or omissions occur during the employee’s normal and regular course of employment.
 So, for instance, if a solar panel salesman is driving to a potential customer’s house to give a quote on solar panels and accidentally rear-ends another vehicle, the solar panel company is almost certainly on the hook for the damage to the vehicle caused by its employee.
 The solar panel company has a legal duty to assume liability for the damages its employee caused, which can potentially protect the employee from personal responsibility.